To follow the Frontiers Abroad Geology 2014 Field Camp, please see the Geology Field Camp Blog.

 Residents at Ilam choose their own rooms through an online allocation system.
 This allows friends to flat together, or alternatively, gives residents the opportunity to meet new people.
 There is a diverse range of people who live at Ilam providing students with an opportunity to develop lifelong friendships.
 Throughout the year a number of events are held to assist with academic success, personal development and having a great University experience.
 These events bring residents together to create a community atmosphere.

-Frontiers Abroad has a five bedroom two bath house, a short 12 minute walk to campus, available for students who want a more residential experience.
+Frontiers Abroad has a five bedroom two bath house, a 20 minute walk to campus/10 minute bike ride, available for students who want a more residential experience.
 Fully furnished with a large yard and plenty of area for gardens.
 The FA House is often used for FA functions, events and BBQ’s.
 Internet and electricity provided in housing fee.

 Other Program Costs: